Fire/Disaster Prevention

 J-HangarSpace will be winching itself down to delve into some fascinating aspects that will cover the aircraft, personnel, and operations of these units.

 In the meantime, as a temporary measure, tables listing the aircraft operated by each municipal or prefectural aviation unit have been added below.
-Interspersed with a growing number of photographs, these will eventually be moved to a separate Data File page.
+Interspersed with a growing number of photographs (indicated in bold type in the tables) and details of the aircraft markings, these will eventually serve as a separate Data File page.

 In the case of the prefectural units, J-HangarSpace retains the name derived from the organisation under which each unit operates, officially known in English as a Disaster Prevention Bureau; it would be more accurate to refer to them as something like disaster relief aviation units.
 A unit’s unofficial English name, if any, appears after the formation date.